mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 One for memory operations (mIQ), and a separate one for integer operations (iIQ).
 If operations on floating point numbers are supported, there is a separate queue for those too.

+The IQ slots hold instructions and listen for when dependencies become available.
+Once all dependencies are available, the instructions are issued to various FUs.

 === Address Generation Units

 The _address generation units_ (AGUs) are the functional units that calculate addresses for instructions that access memory.
-These units are not pipelined.
+These units are not pipelined unlike most other units in the BOOM.
 In the same cycle that the uOPs are issued, the address exits the AGU and is sent to the load-store unit.

 === Load-Store Unit